 - All assignments are to be submitted to Gradescope/Blackboard.
-You can submit your work an unlimited number of times to Gradescope/Blackboard prior to the assignment deadline, and by default only the last version will be graded. - Turning in the wrong files will likely result in a zero.
-You can and should download your submitted attempts to verify that you turned in a working copy.
+You can submit your work an unlimited number of times to Gradescope/Blackboard prior to the assignment deadline, and by default only the last version will be graded. - o Turning in the wrong files will likely result in a zero.
+You can and should download your submitted attempts to verify that you turned in a working copy. - Blackboard being unavailable, catastrophic computer failure, or the Internet disappearing are not excuses for turning in a late assignment.
+It is important to start early and submit frequently your partial solutions to each PA.